enesgules/dns-client/README.md

 # DNS Client in Python

 This is a minimal DNS client built from scratch in Python using raw sockets and binary packet manipulation.
-It sends a DNS query to a public DNS server (like Google’s `8.8.8.8`) and parses the response to extract IPv4 addresses (A records).
+It sends a DNS query to a public DNS server (like Google's `8.8.8.8`) and parses the response to extract IPv4 addresses (A records).

 ## 🚀 Features